End-of-Day Forex Trading: How to Find Signals and Potential Breakouts 1

-In trading, timing is everything.
-You might be able to anticipate market changes, but if you don’t know when those changes are scheduled to occur and how to time your entry and exit points accordingly, you aren’t bound to reap the reward.
-The most reliable and profitable forex strategies are those that consider timing as it relates to the trader’s chosen market, strategy, and trading style.
+When it comes to trading, timing is everything.
+While you may be able to anticipate market changes, you don’t know when those changes are scheduled to occur and how to time your entry and exit points accordingly.
+Without this important information, you likely won’t reap the reward.
+The most reliable and profitable forex strategies consider how timing relates to the trader’s chosen market, strategy, and trading style.

-End-of-day trading is a deliberate forex strategy in which traders choose to place trade orders after the New York stock market has closed for the day.
-This allows them to outline their strategy and create pending orders for the next day while time is effectively paused (i.e., when no trades are occuring).
+End-of-day trading is a deliberate forex strategy that allows traders to place trade orders after the New York Stock Exchange has closed for the day.
+This enables them to outline their strategy and create pending orders for the next day when no trading is taking place.

 The Benefits of End-of-Day Trading